engmahmoudhabib/NotesApp/README.md

         notes is responsible of creating and getting data ( post , get ) if we want to implement update (patch) or delete (delete) we can do it in any place ( notes , updating ) all of them communicates  with auth microservices using RabbitMQ
+   -    used Sentry for Error Reporting / we can use also AppSignal ( implemented the npm model of it )

 # note
     DB implemented using Docker